tilburgsciencehub/website/content/building-blocks/visualize-your-data/data-visualization/theory-best-practices.md

 A complete chart also has a **legend** for providing mapping information, **axes titles**, a **chart title**, **data labels** and **gridlines** for better readability of the data.

 ### Chart Types

+There is a vast range of chart types that could be used to visualize data, however in this building block we describe 7 of the most common ones, as they cover most of the visualization goals.

 #### 1. Scatterplot